pgotsis/foundryvtt-cwn/README.md

 * Compendium includes weapons, armor, adventuring gear, arts, spells, and foci.
 Deluxe edition content is not included.
     * Thanks to Gavin over at Necrotic Gnome, the Compendium now includes OSE spells and (some) monsters.
 ## License
-This Foundry VTT system requires the Worlds Without Number rules, available at DrivethruRPG.
+This Foundry VTT system requires the Cities Without Number and Worlds Without Number rules, available at DrivethruRPG.

 This third party product is not affiliated with or approved by Sine Nomine Publishing.
 Worlds Without Number is a trademark of Sine Nomine Publishing.